Board of Directors

 The Board of Directors meet in the Water Authority's headquarters at 601 S. Jefferson Street, Second Floor Board Room.
 Board meetings are open to the public.

 The Western Virginia Water Authority has a seven-member governing board.
 Roanoke County and City of Roanoke governing bodies each select three board members while Franklin County selects one board member.
-Serving four-year terms are Vinton resident Donald L. Davis, who is Authority board Chair, city resident John P. Bradshaw, Jr. who is the Vice-Chairman, city resident Harvey D. Brookins, Jr. city resident Marc S. Fink, county resident R. Grayson "Gray" Goldsmith, Franklin County resident Shirley Holland, and county resident H. Odell "Fuzzy" Minnix.
+Serving four-year terms are Vinton resident Donald L. Davis, city resident John P. Bradshaw, Jr. who is Authority board Chair, city resident Harvey D. Brookins, Jr. city resident Marc S. Fink, county resident R. Grayson "Gray" Goldsmith, Franklin County resident Shirley Holland, who is the Vice-Chair, and county resident H. Odell "Fuzzy" Minnix.

-Serving as Treasurer is Mr. H. Odell "Fuzzy" Minnix and serving as Secretary is Authority Executive Assistant Ms. Jean Thurman.
+Serving as Treasurer is Mr. H. Odell "Fuzzy" Minnix.

 Mr. Donald L. Davis